 Douglas Rock Hut | Copland Track

-Douglas Rock Hut is in a spectacular setting with a backdrop of some of the tallest mountains in New Zealand.
 It’s a relatively easy walk up from Welcome Flat, and makes a great day’s outing.
-Still okay but strenuous to get up to the Copland Pass on the west side, but the retreat of the glaciers on the east side makes the full crossing from Mt Cook exceedingly dangerously currently.
+It is still okay but strenuous to get up to the Copland Pass on the west side, but the retreat of the glaciers on the east side makes the full crossing from Mt Cook exceedingly dangerous currently.

 +++++horizontal rule+++++